-We believe genuine relationships and long-term investment are key in reaching out to others.
-Our aim is to build bridges, bring encouragement and hope and share Christ with those we come into contact with from all walks of life.
+Our aim is to build bridges, bring encouragement and hope and share Christ with people from all walks of life.

 Originally from Chile, Felipe became a Christian in 1991 while serving in the Chilean army.
 Sarah was brought up in Pakistan, where her parents worked in mission for many years.
 Felipe moved to the UK in 1994, initially working with Operation Mobilisation before joining the South American Mission Society and Church Mission Society in 1997.
 Based in Sparkhill, Birmingham, he was a youth worker within his church and the wider community.
 Sarah moved to Birmingham in 1995 to work as an occupational therapist and was an active member of the same church, where we married in 2000.
 We moved to Malaga, Spain, in 2007.